merenlab/anvio.org/help/main/artifacts/collection-txt/index.md

 In addition to the essential file above, you can associate an optional TAB-delmited file with three columns with a collection to provide information about 'bins' in it, such as their source, and/or color to be used when they are displayed in <span class="artifact-n">[summary](/help/main/artifacts/summary)</span> outputs or anvi'o <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> interfaces.
 Here is an example:

 ```
-bin_1	N/A	 #c9d433
+bin_1	CONCOCT	 #c9d433
-bin_2	N/A	 #e86548
+bin_2	CONCOCT	 #e86548
-bin_3	N/A	 #0b8500
+bin_3	anvi-refine	 #0b8500
 ```

-In this file format the first column is a bin name, the second column is a source, and the third column is an HTML color.
+In this file format, the first column is a bin name, the second column is a source, and the third column is an HTML color.

 {:.notice}
 The source is a free form text and can be anything.
 We often use `anvi-interactive` or `CONCOCT` or `anvi-refine` for our bins to track which ones were manually refined, and which ones were coming from an automated binning algorithm.

 You can provide this optional file to the program <span class="artifact-p">[anvi-import-collection](/help/main/programs/anvi-import-collection)</span> with the parameter `--bins-info`.

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/artifacts/collection-txt.md) to update this information.